Last updated Wed, Apr 24, 2024

 Donating?
 Keep your money local and give to the agencies that actually use the vast majority of the funds for the animals.
 There are many 'businesses' and even some local non profits that are skilled at taking advantage of people that have a soft spot for animals.
 Heart-wrenching ads on television can attract you.
 There is one agency that receives much money which provides their admin staff annual salaries of not only six digit figures, but high multiple hundred thousand $ salaries.
 TAILS DOWN!

 Please help to spread the word!
-There are at least twenty people advertising training in our tri-county area.
-It's a very competitive market and many people do not fully realize the differences in methods.
-As those that know me, referring people that will value this 'hands on' program will be much appreciated.
+Your referrals are most appreciated.
 Business cards are available for drop off at pet related businesses and veterinary hospitals.
 Please share when you can!
-Much of my business is word of mouth and spreading the word will help ensure I'm still running when you get a future pup and may wish to return to class with your new pet, thank you!
+Much of my business is word of mouth and spreading the word will help ensure I'm still running when you get a future pup, thank you!

 Enjoy your training journey and life with your pet!